 - Example of an ethical statement: "All subjects gave their informed consent for inclusion before they participated in the study.
 The study was conducted in accordance with the Declaration of Helsinki, and the protocol was approved by the Ethics Committee of XXX (Project identification code)."

-- You may refer to our sample formand provide an appropriate form after consulting with your affiliated institution.
+- You may compete the Ethical Declaration Form after consulting with your affiliated institution.
 Alternatively, you may provide a detailed justification of why informed consent is not necessary.
 For the purposes of publishing in JRMC, a consent, permission, or release form should include unlimited permission for publication in all formats (including print, electronic, and online), in sublicensed and reprinted versions (including translations and derived works), and in other works and products under open access license.
 To respect patients’ and any other individual’s privacy, please do not send signed forms.
 The journal reserves the right to ask authors to provide signed forms if necessary.

 Publication Ethics Statement:

 The editors of this journal enforce a rigorous peer-review process together with strict ethical policies and standards to ensure to add high-quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, image manipulation, inappropriate authorship credit, and the like, do arise.
 The editors of JRMC take such publishing ethics issues very seriously and are trained to proceed in such cases with a zero-tolerance policy.
 Authors wishing to publish their papers in JRMC must abide to the following:

 - Any facts that might be perceived as a possible conflict of interest of the author(s) must be disclosed in the paper prior to submission.

 - Authors should accurately present their research findings and include an objective discussion of the significance of their findings.